hughy/asciimage/README.md

 - Since the converter downsamples each 'block' in the input image to a single character only monospace fonts will display text in such a way that a viewer can recognize the input image.

 - The character classifier that I used to generate the example only recognizes digits and uppercase and lowercase letters.
 Additional characters such as a blank space or period might produce more detailed text-images.

-- The converter cannot manage large output image size (i.e., larger than 256x256).
-Dividing the blocks resulting from `unfold`ing the input image into smaller batches before passing them to the character classifier may resolve this.